 If there’s one thing we absolutely need in our skincare routine, it’s sunscreen.
 Because sun damage is no joke and is the root cause of most skin concerns.
 There is one reason why people avoid SPF and it’s because some sunscreens just make the skin look oily and cause breakouts.
 But not zinc oxide sunscreens!

 When you’re looking to buy sunscreen, look for ones that have Zinc or Titanium Oxide as a key ingredient in their formulas because it is what makes all the difference.
 Zinc oxide sunscreens keep the skin soothed and mattified and have a lot more benefits for your skin.
 Here’s everything I love about zinc oxide sunscreens.

 Also Read: Does Sunscreen prevent tanning

-Zinc oxide is a naturally occurring mineral.
-It’s a key ingredient found in many physical sunscreens.
-It basically blocks the UVA and UVB rays from damaging your skin – like a physical shield.
-It’s an important ingredient, especially if you have sensitive skin.
-Sunscreen with zinc oxide is also the recommended sunscreen for children and people with extremely sensitive skin because its mineral composition won’t irritate your skin or cause skin damage.
+Zinc oxide is a naturally occurring mineral that is usually used to treat skin irritation like minor burns, cuts, and rashes.
+When used in sunscreen formulas, it helps blocks the UVA and UVB rays from damaging your skin – just like a physical shield.
+Sunscreen with zinc oxide is recommended for children and people with extremely sensitive skin because its mineral composition won’t irritate your skin or cause skin damage.
 It’s one of the ingredients that’s been approved by the FDA.

 Since not all SPFs are created equal, get ready to check out a list of the best zinc oxide sunscreens in India that measure up.